williamhc99/gaze-extension/README.md

 Your new tabs should be updated now!

-## How it works
+## How the pictures are obtained

+The python file scrapper.py will scrape this page: https://apod.nasa.gov/apod/archivepix.html and then filter for cool space pictures and store them

 The pictures are stored on a Google Cloud Storage.

-The python file scrapper.py will scrape this page: https://apod.nasa.gov/apod/archivepix.html for cool space pictures!